ccatp/data-center/workflows/CCAT_Workflow_Template.md

 - Product One: Description and specifications.
 - Product Two: Description and specifications.

-## User Acess

-Who will have to have access to the data.

 ## Time Constraints

 Details on any time-sensitive aspects of the workflow.
 How fast after data taking does this workflow has to be executed after data has been taken.

-## Concurracy
+## Concurrency

-Do other workflows have to run paralell to this one?
+Do other workflows have to run parallel to this one?
 E.g. other projects

 - Workflow Name 1
 - Workflow Name 2